wraithan/resume/docs/technical_skills.rst

 * Used pgbouncer to do connection pooling to decrease latency.
 * Have scaled to tables with millions of rows.

+#####
+MySQL
+#####

+Used this in a pretty large database (150+ tables) which required a deeper understanding of relational algebra than I had previously.
+Learned many of the quirks around time handling and strict mode SQL as I wrote queries to gather user and game state from the database.

 ###
 Git